Updated: Jul 23

 These aged pieces were created to be durable and well-trod, and a little maintenance goes a long way.
 Old rugs that are in good condition have already withstood the test of time.
 There is no reason why, if taken care of properly, they will not continue to survive for years and years.

 The easiest and maybe most overlooked way to upkeep your rug is by vacuuming it as needed.
-If you're compulsive like me, this will probably be every other day.
 The secret is how you vacuum it.
 You should be vacuuming in a V pattern, side to side.
 This is a key part in keeping your rug fibers happy and from being ripped out.
 Also, if your vacuum has bristles, make sure they are not too harsh as they can damage the rug's pile.

-Feel free to vacuum the back of the rug every few weeks.
+Feel free to vacuum the back of the rug as needed.

 Spot Clean As Necessary

 Life happens.
 Accidents happen.

 First and foremost, never rub!
 Always pat!
 Lift up a stain by first grabbing a dry towel and patting it up.
 Apply pressure, but remember, don't rub it in.
 This should absorb most of what was spilled.
 Then, place a towel under the rug and pour lukewarm water through it until the stain rinses out.
 To ensure that colors don’t bleed, test a small area of the rug with a damp cloth.
 If color does transfer over, it’s best to leave the job to a professional rug cleaner.

 If a stain persist, feel free to use gentle soap.